Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Contract was vulnerable to a *sandwitch* attack:
   - A bot could purchase some amount of *token_out* just before the trade is executed, raising the price.
   - After victims tx is executed the bot sells, back running the trade.
-- Much better design is one that protects the victim from excessive slippage.
+- Design should protect the user from excessive slippage.

 Notes:
 - slippage protection in place